rubenwardy/minetest_modding_book/chapters/lua.md

 {% endhighlight %}

 That example generates a random number between 1 and 100.
-It then prints "Woohoo!" if that number is bigger than 50, overwise it prints "No!".
+It then prints "Woohoo!" if that number is bigger than 50, otherwise it prints "No!".
 What else can you get apart from '>'?

 ### Logical Operators